JulianOzelRose/Memory-Scanner/README.md

 All you need is the process ID, and the Windows header, which can be included by using the ```#include <Windows.h>``` preprocessor directive.
 For the string value function, you can modify ```MAX_STRING_LENGTH``` to your desired string length.
 The extra byte added to the string size is to account for the null terminator.
+For a failed read, you can pull the error code by using ```GetLastError()```, which returns a numeric error code.

 #### Byte value
 ```